ArielaG/Bricks/README.md

 # Bricks
-Brick walls &amp; Puddles exercise
+Brick walls and Puddles exercise

+Mastering Web technologies such as Angular and NodeJS

+Purpose